mattmagrin/Sales-Forecast/README.md

 ## Special thanks

 Special thanks to Master Meigarom Diego Fernandes Lopes who created a phenomenal course, used as the basis for this project.
-Your content on youtube was what inspired me to take my first steps as a data scientist.
+Your content on youtube was what inspired me to take my first steps as a data scientist enthusiast.